zammad/zammad-org/src/de/tutorials/reporting-grafana.md

 Alles andere hängt von Ihrer Umgebung ab und ist nicht Gegenstand dieser Dokumentation.

 :::: tip
-Ersetzen Sie `zammad_production_` durch Ihr passendes Präfix.
+Replace `zammad_production_` with your fitting prefix.

-::: details How to query the index?
+Click on details to see how to query the index.

+::: details
 Passen Sie den folgenden Befehl an Ihre Umgebung an:

 ```sh